daslicht/DRUMS.avxp/README.md

 ## NOTICE
-All created patches here rely on teh content of the original expansioans.
-In orde to be able to use them you need to own the respective expansion.
+All created patches here rely on the content of the original expansioans.
+In orde to be able to use them ***you need to own the respective expansion***.

 ## Installation